abhiamber/chat-application/README.md

 # Chat application

 ## This is the chat application where user can create chat one to one and in group as well.
-User can create group and they can remove the pepople from group and they can add bew user as well in the group.
+User can create group and they can remove the people from group and they can add new user as well in the group.

 ## Tech Stack:
   <p>- Javascript</p>